 Leaving Richard Nixon to the evaluation of later historians, we are more concerned with the state of America today.
-In search for that deeper truth, we begin with the book The American Dream by Jeremy Rifkin.
+In search for that deeper truth, we begin with the book The European Dream (2004) by Jeremy Rifkin (b.
+1945).
 In the book Rifkin is comparing the values of Europeans and Americans. “‘The American Dream puts an emphasis on economic growth, personal wealth and independence,’ he writes.
 ‘The new European Dream focuses more on sustainable development, quality of life, and interdependence.’”
 The contrast between the values of Americans and Europeans as characterized by Rifkin is striking.

 We would like to explore two observations that we believe have profound implications for the future of the United States.
 First, Europe is clearly shifting to a different worldview than the U.S. and a healthier one if what Rifkin has observed is true.
 And secondly, and equally alarming, individual Americans themselves are becoming more dysfunctional.
 Fear is alive and well in the American psyche.

 A good definition of worldview is that it consists of a person’s beliefs, attitudes and values.
-According to Rifkin, Americans are highly materialistic (they value economic growth and personal wealth).
-We would go further and say that the religion of America is Scientific Materialism.
-It could be said that Americans believe that they would be happy if they achieved “success” related to material wealth and America would be a “successful” nation if it had continuous economic growth.
+According to Rifkin, Americans are highly materialistic—they value economic growth and personal wealth.
+We would go further to say that the religion of America is Scientific Materialism.
+Many Americans believe they would be happy if they achieved “success” related to material wealth, and that America will be a “successful” nation if it has continuous economic growth.
 The third factor valued by Americans is independence.
 Not a negative value unless it means selfishness rather than freedom.
 This one is too ambiguous to accurately evaluate.

 In conclusion, we would have to say that Europeans show a more profound awareness of the nature of reality, a deeper understanding of what constitutes healthy human behavior and a greater compassion for future generations.
 In truth, all human beings on the planet need to arrive at a deeper understanding of why human beings behave the way that they do.
 The current direction of the inhabitants of the global village is clearly suicidal as human beings continue to destroy each other and the environment that sustains them.
 But at least the Europeans seem to have a better handle on the direction that a radical shift in worldview needs to go.
 So did Hunter S. Thompson.